itiroinazawa/ai_image_gen/deployment/README.md

 runpod.serverless.start({"handler": handler})
 ```

-Add `runpod` to your `requirements.txt` file and update your Dockerfile to use this handler for serverless deployments.
+The `runpod` package is already included in the `pyproject.toml` file.
+Make sure your Dockerfile is configured to use this handler for serverless deployments.

 ## Monitoring and Scaling